fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 categories: scala
 comments: true
 tags: scala spray spray-routing rails-routing
-summary: "spray-routing-ext package for create rails like routes in spray"
+summary: "spray-routing-ext package to create rails like routes in spray framework"
 ---

 1. Intro
 --------

-spray is a toolkit for create http application top on akka.
+Spray is a toolkit to create http applications top on akka.
 It's an actor-based, lightweight, modular framework.
 Spray contains several modules.
-And it include a `spray-routing` for create dsl for building RESTfil web servises.
+And spray include a `spray-routing` to create dsl to building RESTful web services.

-it was very interesting.
+It is interesting.

-It a full dsl, you might create a high-level routes.
-But it's very verbose.
-When we create a MVC application, we have a controller, which a take request and transform it into response.
-If we have a verbose dsl, we might confused, when change a small part, or forget something.
+It is a full dsl, you able to create a high-level routes.
+But it's so verbose.
+When we create a MVC application, we have a controller, that take request and transform it into response.
+If we have verbose dsl, we might be confused, when change a small part, or forget something.

-I worked with rails web framework, it contain a small dsl for routes.
+I worked with Rails, that contains a small dsl for routes.
 Where you have a few primitives: http-method and Controller#action part, and dsl methods.

 For example: